2ndofIcarus/MTA-DayZ-Asia/README.md

 Installation Guide.

 Copy [Mode] and paste into resource folder.
-Copy ACL and MTAserver to deathmatch folder.
+Copy ACL and MTAserver to deathmatch folder and your Done!
-And your Done!

 Alternatively.
 You can add this to your ACL if you wish to use your own ACL